Matnay/fairmotion/fairmotion/readme.md

 Our work proposes the use of *1D Dilated-Causal* convolutions for motion prediction.
-Our implementation uses `torch == 1.8.1+cu111`.
-We contribute two architectures,
+Our implementation uses `torch == 1.8.1+cu111` and we contribute two architectures,
 - Temporal Convolutional Networks ( [TCN](./models/) )
 - Generative Adversarial Networks with TCN ( [TCN-GAN](./models/) )